VHDL-LS/rust_hdl/README.md

 # Overview
 This repository is a collection of HDL related tools.

-**NOTE**: These tools are currently only recommended to be used by people interested in contributing to their development as they are still immature.
+**NOTE**: These tools are at a usable state however they are still intensively developed and thus they are currently only recommended to be used by early adopters and people interested in contributing to the development.

 I am interested in [collaboration](#Collaboration) with other people especially regarding semantic analysis of VHDL.